MP 40x10.4/5.5x5 / N38 - ring magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+- Wide application in the industry of new technologies – are used in HDD drives, electric motors, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets: